UninvitedActivity/UninvitedActivity/README.md

 This is an IP address block list and a set of bash scripts that are intended to automatically create and update this list.

 # Why Is This?
 The idea is that, if there's traffic coming into a port behind which there's no service (and therefore there's no invitation for this traffic), then it's malicious and I don't want any data coming in from, or going out to, such IP Addresses.
-My theory is that if they stumble onto an open port, they'll be back.
+Blocking outgoing traffic to IP addresses probing where they're not invited is a thin layer of protection, to be used in conjunction with other layers.
+I believe this additional thin layer is a worthwhile contribution to an overall safer, more secure, and cleaner-feed of Internet traffic.

 # This Isn't Code!
 I sort of disagree, but it's also as close as I can get.
 Tough, move on.